 This salmon appetizers recipe has a slight kick that’s totally addictive, which you’ll notice when guests immediately go back for seconds (and thirds!)
 You may want to make a double (or triple!) batch.
 The sauce will definitely work for full pieces of salmon or other fish too – so let those dynamite-fueled creative juices flow.

-Make it easy, make it ahead: you can cut the salmon into cubes the day before and just pop them in the fridge overnight, and sauce can be mixed up the night before too.
+Make it easy, make it ahead: you can cut the salmon into cubes the day before and just pop them in the fridge overnight.
+The sauce can be mixed up the night before too.
 The cucumbers can also be cut into rounds and stored in the fridge in a sealed container.
-Then all you have to do is cook the salmon and assemble.
+Then all you have to do is cook the salmon and assemble!

 Dynamite Salmon Appetizers